ryasmi/rulr/readme.md

 	if (typeof input === 'number' && input >= 0) {
 		return rulr.constrain<'Positive Number', number>(input)
 	}
+	// Consider creating your own error class for specific errors.
-	throw new Error('expected positive number')
+	// You can catch errors and use `instanceof` to translate them into different languages. throw new Error('expected positive number')
 }